bridgecrewio/checkov-theme-2/Welcome/quick-start.md

 }
 [/block]
 #Visualizing Scan Output
-In addition to the various formats for seeing scan results (for example, CLI), you can also visualize Checkov results with a quick integration with a free account on Bridgecrew Cloud.
+In addition to the various formats for seeing scan results (for example, CLI), you can also visualize Checkov results with a quick integration with Prisma Cloud.
 See [Visualizing Scan Results](doc:visualizing-scan-results).
 [block:image]
 {
   "images": [